Skip navigation

 • Communicate with customers and vendors to exchange information regarding products, materials, and services.

-• Compare product labels, tags, or tickets, shipping manifests, purchase orders, and bills of lading to verify accuracy of shipment contents, quality specifications, and/or weights.
+• Compare product labels, tags, or tickets, shipping manifests, purchase orders, and bills of lading to verify accuracy of shipment contents, quality specifications, or weights.

 • Compute product totals and charges for shipments.